cl217/AI_HeuristicSearch/Report.md

 # CS440-Assignment1 Report
 **Optimizations:**

-We optimized our algorhythms by using various data structures, calculating h, g, and ƒ values,
+The purpose of optimization is to achieve the best, most efficient design.
+Adhereing to the criteria and constraints outlined by the assignment, we optimized our algorhythms by using various data structures, calculating h, g, and ƒ values, and testing our project as we worked on it.
+We considered factors such as productivity, runtime, efficacy, space, and more.

 **Proposed Heuristics:**